CallMeChewy/OurProject/README.md

 ## Registration Website (GitHub Pages)

-A trimmed, static registration experience lives in `docs/website/`.
-The bundle includes:
+A trimmed, static registration experience lives directly under `docs/`.
+GitHub Pages serves this folder for project sites, so users land on the registration page without extra path segments.

-- `index.html` – landing page + registration modal with Firebase hooks (API keys are placeholders).
+- `docs/index.html` – landing page + registration modal with Firebase hooks (API keys are placeholders).
-- `web-shim.js` – shares the same shim used by the desktop app; automatically resolves assets relative to the page location.
+- `docs/web-shim.js` – shares the same shim used by the desktop app; automatically resolves assets relative to the page location.
-- `Config/ourlibrary_google_config.json` – sanitized offline defaults (update with real values before launch).
+- `docs/Config/ourlibrary_google_config.json` – sanitized offline defaults (update with real values before launch).
-- `Assets/sql.js/*` – local sql.js runtime so the page works without external CDNs.
+- `docs/Assets/sql.js/*` – local sql.js runtime so the page works without external CDNs.
+- `docs/ProjectHimalayaBanner.png` – banner image.

 To publish it via GitHub Pages:

 1. Push `main` to GitHub.
 2. In **Repository Settings → Pages**, choose **Deploy from branch**, pick `main`, and set the folder to `/docs`.
-3. After deployment, the registration page will be available at `https://<username>.github.io/OurProject/website/` (or at the configured custom domain).
+3. After deployment, the registration page will be available at `https://<username>.github.io/OurProject/`.
 Update DNS/CNAME as needed.
-4. Replace the Firebase placeholders in `docs/website/index.html` with production credentials stored in your secrets manager.
+4. Replace the Firebase placeholders in `docs/index.html` with production credentials stored in your secrets manager.

 ## Contributing